IgniteUI/igniteui-docfx/en/components/date_range_picker.md

 </div>
 <div class="divider--half"></div>

-When in drop down mode the `Done` button is not available, but in both modes value is set when dates are picked from the calendar.
+When in dropdown mode, the `Done` button is not available.
+In both modes value is set when dates are picked from the calendar.

 #### Keyboard Navigation

 Keyboard navigation is available only for `dropdown` `mode` of the `IgxDateRangePickerComponent` component.
 Use the demo above to try the following keyboard combinations.

-When the focus and cursor are in a input then the [keyboard navigation](date_time_editor.md#keyboard-navigation) of the `igx-date-time-editor` directive is applicable also here:
+When the focus and cursor are in an input then the [keyboard navigation](date_time_editor.md#keyboard-navigation) of the `igx-date-time-editor` directive is also applicable here:

 - <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>Arrow Left</kbd> / <kbd>Right</kbd> - navigates between date sections.
 On <kbd>Ctrl</kbd> / <kbd>Cmd</kbd> + <kbd>Right</kbd> it goes to the end of the section.
 If already there it goes to the end of next section if any.
 It works in a similar fashion in the opposite direction.
 - <kbd>Arrow Up</kbd> / <kbd>Down</kbd> - increment/decrement date portions.